 Sleepy Connected Americans

-The National Sleep Foundation's (NSF) 2011 Sleep in America® poll finds pervasive use of communications technology in the hour before bed.
+WASHINGTON, DC, March 7, 2011 – The 2011 Sleep in America® poll released today by the National Sleep Foundation (NSF) finds pervasive use of communications technology in the hour before bed.
 It also finds that a significant number of Americans aren't getting the sleep they say they need and are searching for ways to cope.

 Many Americans report dissatisfaction with their sleep during the week.